awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 Removing a connection stops any cross\-cluster operation on its indices\.

-1. On your domain dashboard, choose the **Connections** tab\.
+1. On your domain dashboard, go to the **Connections** tab\.

 1. Select the domain connections that you want to remove and choose **Delete**, then confirm deletion\.

 You can perform these steps on either the source or destination domain to remove the connection\.
-After the connection is removed, it's still visible with a `Deleted` status for a period of 15 days\.
+After you remove the connection, it's still visible with a `Deleted` status for a period of 15 days\.

 You can't delete a domain with active cross\-cluster connections\.
 To delete a domain, first remove all incoming and outgoing connections from that domain\.
 This ensures you take into account the cross\-cluster domain users before deleting the domain\.